leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 in front of the comma as last name and the whole part after the comma as first name.
 `(\w+), (\w+)(.*)`

+Although this worked on the tested tournament I quickly found out that it broke on other names.
+Some name didn't have a comma separation in particular the more foreign names.
+Dutch people love prefixes like van, van der, de etc in there names.
+The above regex wasn't not keen on finding those separately either.

 I came across the player names and noticed that several different ways have been used on the pages.